graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 directives specified in the composition section to specify semantics of type system members to the composition.

-## Supergraph
+## Composite Schema

 The result of a successful composition is a single GraphQL schema that is annotated with execution directives.
-This schema document represents the configuration for the distributed GraphQL executor and is called _supergraph_.
+This schema document represents the configuration for the distributed GraphQL executor and is called _composite schema_.

 ## Entities